Department of Commerce, Community, & Economic Development - Alaska Oil and Gas Conservation Commission

 Percent Permits Adjudicated within 10 working days

-Analysis of results and challenges: In recent years AOGCC has fallen short of our 75% goal because new, inexperienced operators and complex, out-of-the-ordinary well work requiring additional review, AOGCC staff changes, and AOGCC staff scrutinizes applications more closely than in the past.
+Analysis of results and challenges: During the past year, AOGCC performance improved significantly over FY2018 through increased focus on timely review of applications.
+However, we still fell short of our 75% goal because of the complex, out-of-the-ordinary well work requiring additional review and AOGCC staff scrutinizing applications more closely than in the past.

 |A5: Core Service - Protect Alaska's underground fresh water.|

 Target #1: Zero incidents that result in contamination of underground fresh water due to oil and gas activities.

 Incidents of Contaminated Underground Fresh Water (Zero Recorded Incidents)

 Analysis of results and challenges: There are no documented instances of underground freshwater contamination in Alaska.
 AOGCC’s increased scrutiny of applications and slightly larger field inspector staff will allow us to maintain that unblemished record.

 |A6: Core Service - Have no lost time accidents|